 For first-timers, it could be a little unsettling, whereas more experienced people will likely be more relaxed about the whole thing.

-Next, look at points 9 and 10.
-These two points would seem to contradict each other.
+Next, look at trance signals 9 and 10.
+These two signals would seem to contradict each other.
 On the one hand they stop moving, while on the other they get a bit twitchy.

 That’s actually easy to explain.
 Remember that hypnosis – going into a trance state – is a way of consciously “relaxing on purpose,” so to speak.